 You’ll walk around wooden stairs humming to your favorite tunes because you know LL Skip Grip Anti-slip Paint got your back.

 Please note that you can not paint this coat over oil-based concrete paint.
-To ensure optimal adhesion, make sure the surfaces are free of dirt, grease, grime.
+To ensure optimal adhesion, make sure the surfaces are free of dirt, grease, and grime.
 Lightly sand your floor to achieve a nice dull finish.

-This is a first coat paint, meaning one coat is all you need for professional results.
+This is a first coat of paint, meaning one coat is all you need for professional results.
 You do not need two coats.
 Use this paint on exterior stairs and other surfaces, and you’ll be satisfied with the results.

 Just follow the stipulated instructions.
 Avoid working with the rain in the forecast to give the finished product a fighting chance if you use it on exterior wood stairs.